Vaughan Williams Singers

 VWS at Down Ampney

 Vaughan Williams Singers, founded in January 2018, is a mixed-voice chamber choir based in the Surrey hills.
-The choir sings a wide range of music, with a leaning towards 20th and 21st century a cappella works.
+The choir sings a wide range of music, with a leaning towards 20th and 21st century unaccompanied works.

-We are named after Dorking’s most illustrious musical resident, the composer Ralph Vaughan Williams, whose choral music features in our repertoire alongside that of his contemporaries and others, and whose 150th anniversary is being celebrated around the world in 2022.
+We are named after the area's most illustrious musical resident, the composer Ralph Vaughan Williams (1872-1958), whose choral music features in our repertoire alongside that of his contemporaries and others, and whose 150th anniversary is being celebrated around the world in 2022.

-Vaughan Williams Singers rehearses weekly during term-time on Tuesday evenings at The Priory School in Dorking.
+Vaughan Williams Singers rehearse weekly during term-time on Tuesday evenings in Great Bookham.